finlaysonstudio/finlaysonstudio-model-evals/context.md

 - Once complete newly started tasks should remain Dequeued
 - Only Dequeued tasks can be verified in a separate request
 - When requested, once verified, mark the task Verified
-- Log a message any time a task is added to Queued, Dequeued, or Verified
-- `echo "[Queued] Subject line of next task" >> .context.log`
-- Log messages to a hidden file, `.context.log`